home / skills / pproenca / dot-skills / wxt-browser-extensions

 wxt-browser-extensions skill

-This skill helps you optimize WXT browser extensions by applying performance guidelines across service workers, content scripts, messaging, and APIs.
+This skill helps optimize WXT browser extension performance by applying best-practice guidelines across service workers, content scripts, messaging, and

 npx playbooks add skill pproenca/dot-skills --skill wxt-browser-extensions